 Glucogenic amino acids

-- Route: metabolized to pyruvate and to metabolites of the citric acid cycle, then either:
+- Are metabolized to pyruvate and to metabolites of the citric acid cycle, then either:

 - Methionine and valine: metabolized to succinyl-CoA via propionyl-CoA and methylmalonyl-CoA

-Tyrosine and phenylalanine: metabolized to fumarate und acetyl-CoA
+Tyrosine and phenylalanine: metabolized to fumarate and acetyl-CoA

 - Tyrosine: transamination through tyrosine transaminase, that is then metabolized through multiple steps to fumarate and acetyl-CoA